PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages

-\paragraph{Code Injection.} For code injection vulnerabilities, the goal of the exploit is to call the built-in \code{process.seteuid} function, with parameter 42.
+For code injection vulnerabilities, the goal of the exploit is to call the built-in \code{process.seteuid} function, with parameter 42.
 This indicates that the exploit was able to access the \code{process} module.
 Access to this module implies the ability to execute arbitrary code in the context of the Node.js process.
-To ensure that the exploit uses the vulnerable function, we statically check whether there is a direct call to \code{process.seteuid(42)} in the exploit code.
-If there is, we consider the exploit as invalid, as it does not exploit the vulnerable function.
+To ensure that the exploit triggers the sink through the vulnerable function rather than calling it directly, we statically check whether \code{process.seteuid(42)} is called directly in the exploit code.
+If there is such a direct call, we consider the exploit invalid, as it bypasses the vulnerable function.